Castlevania: Grimoire of Souls

 Like Harmony of Despair, the game does feature equipment and items drops from enemies and plenty of things to collect.
 Players just couldn't expect to get a lot of the good, or rare, stuff in the game without a lot of grinding.
 That's because the goal was to get players to pay for all the good stuff -- pay for loot boxes, pay for time, pay for gems.
 If Konami couldn't milk as much money out of the players as possible there was something wrong with Grimoire of Souls.

-And that's probably why the game was canceled: there wasn't enough to do in the game: five relatively short chapters by the time the game was canceled without a lot of new content additions or characters to play with.
-Players would easily get bored and stop paying (or playing) until the next chapter was added, but the chapters took time and money to develop and, at a certain point the money coming in from players probably wasn't enough for Konami to justify further development.
-Last report was that there were at least three more chapters that were going to come out, none of which will happen now, so the story of the game will likely never be completed.
+And that's probably why the game was originally canceled: there wasn't enough to do in the game; five relatively short chapters by the time the game was canceled without a lot of new content additions or characters to play with.
+Players would easily get bored and stop paying (or playing) until the next chapter was added, but the chapters took time and money to develop and, at a certain point the money coming in from players probably wasn't enough for Konami to justify further development... at the time.